 - Start the video again (at approximately 1 minute) and minimise the page.
 With a pen and paper, write the words you hear.
 You may find the words (e.g. apple) fairly simple.
 Remember that you are focusing on the way the letters are pronounced rather than trying to recognise the words.

 - Open up the video again and watch from 00:47.
-You should now check your spelling. > > Once you have had a go at listening to the spelling of simple words, you should move on to something > more suitable for the IELTS Listening test. > > Improving your spelling will help you not only in the IELTS Listening test but also in the IELTS > Reading and Writing sections.
-British Council Manager Peter Hare said in this blogpost: ‘The problem > is that spelling in English is notoriously difficult.
-The only effective way of improving your > spelling is to learn words one by one…’ Peter gives advice on how to improve your spelling and where > to focus your efforts.
+You should now check your spelling.

+Once you have had a go at listening to the way English letters are pronounced, you should move on to more focused IELTS Listening practice.

+Improving your spelling will help you not only in the IELTS Listening test but also in the IELTS Reading and Writing sections.
+British Council Manager Peter Hare said in this blogpost: ‘The problem is that spelling in English is notoriously difficult.
+The only effective way of improving your spelling is to learn words one by one…’ Peter gives advice on how to improve your spelling and where to focus your efforts.
 Click in and have a read!

 Of course, spelling is just one aspect of the IELTS Listening test.
 In order to prepare for the test efficiently, you need to go through the experience of the test itself to identify your current IELTS level.
 From there you can pinpoint your weak areas and figure out a study plan.